 Issuers are also required to have the cardholder agreements available to review on the credit card’s website.
 Sometimes, you still have to really look hard for the rates and fees, but at least they’re actually there.
 Clearly, work still needs to be done in this area, but it’s so much better than it was before the CARD Act.

 Stay within the guidelines for young consumers.
 One of the best things about the CARD Act is the protection offered to young adults.
 If you’re younger than 21, you must be able to show you have sufficient income to repay your debts in order to get a credit card.

 Also, if you’re not yet 21, you need the signature of a parent or legal guardian to be issued a credit card.
 Warning: For the co-signer, this means joint liability.
-And the issuers are not allowed to offer free gifts for signing up for a credit card.
+And the issuers are not allowed to offer gifts for signing up for a credit card.

 OK, things aren’t perfect, but think about how much better your credit life is now because of the CARD Act.
 The act also set up new guidelines for gift cards and prepaid cards, which were needed.
 And there are rules about universal default, double billing, allocation of payments that exceed the minimum payment when you have multiple APRs with one credit card, and so much more.

 The CARD Act gave you a lot of consumer protections.
 If your issuer breaks one of the rules, stand up and say something.
 If you aren’t making any progress after pointing out the illegal behavior with your issuer, then contact the Consumer Financial Protection Bureau and file a complaint.
 And stick with it until the issue is resolved.